borgbackup/borg/docs/internals/data-structures.rst

 Key files
 ---------

+.. seealso:: The :ref:`key_encryption` section for an in-depth review of the key encryption.

 When initialized with the ``init -e keyfile`` command, |project_name|
 needs an associated file in ``$HOME/.config/borg/keys`` to read and write the repository.
 The format is based on msgpack_, base64 encoding and PBKDF2_ SHA256 hashing, which is then encoded again in a msgpack_.

+The same data structure is also used in the "repokey" modes, which store it in the repository in the configuration file.

 The internal data structure is as follows: